rohit234524/rohit234524/README.md

 - 👋 Hi, I’m @rohit234524
 - 👀 I’m interested in Coding.
-- 🌱 I’m currently learning python,R and sql langauge.
+- 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ->contact.no ,via whatsapp(9122633516)